ashishqcs/spring-kafka-error-handling/readme.md

 Retrying is done by creating separate retry topics and retry consumers at delayed intervals.

 * Unblocks the main topic for real time traffic.
-* Multiple strategies can be opted for different retry topic strategy like Single-Topic-Multiple-BackOff, Multiple-Topic-Exponential-BackOff.
+* Multiple strategies can be opted for non blocking retries like Single-Topic-Multiple-BackOff, Multiple-Topic-Exponential-BackOff.

 Retrying errors untill they are pushed to DLT (It could be multiple topics like explained below **OR** single retry topic - both have their own pros and cons).